fkirc/bitbucket-issues-to-github/README.md

 GitHub deprecated password authentication for several API endpoints.
 Instead, GitHub recommends to use "Personal Access Tokens" to access their API.
-Moreover, your GitHub password does not work if you are using GitHub two factor authentication.
 Therefore, this script does not support authentication via your regular GitHub password.

 ## Additional features